onionymous/ctf_challenges/dicectf2024/spellbound/README.md

 ## files

 `spellbound.zip` has the files that should be distributed in the challenge download:
-* DictionaryApp.apk - same as remote
+* DictionaryApp-signed.apk
-* DictionaryService.apk - modified APK to include fake flag in resources
+* DictionaryService-signed.apk

 There's no obfuscation, we expect people to just go decompile the apks.

-Both apps are signed otherwise they won't install on the emulator.
-The key used to sign the app to create the hardcoded signature in the apps' identity check is included in the repo.
+Both apps are signed so they can be installed on the emulator.
+The key used to sign both apps to create the hardcoded signature in the apps' identity check is included in the repo.
 Since this key is pretty related to the challenge the keystore is included in this repo for reproducibility reasons, but it goes without saying don't use this keystore for anything important etc. The key alias is `dictionary-app-release` and the passcode is `pepegaman`, and the keystore password is also `pepegaman`.

 ## description